 A religion which does not inculcate universal compassion is no religion at all.
 Similarly, a human being without the faculty of compassion is no human at all.

-The previous chapters showed how the Christian missionaries would falsely report about the Promised Messiahas to their missions and the government that he was hostile towards the Christian faith.
+In our other articles, we have covered how the Christian missionaries would falsely report about the Promised Messiahas to their missions and the government that he was hostile towards the Christian faith.
 The Promised Messiahas throughout his life made it clear that he was not the enemy of anyone rather he is the enemy of false beliefs and that his replies are in response to the Christian and Hindu vilification of his holy master Muhammadsa.
 He stated in one of his books:

 “I proclaim to all the Muslims, Christians, Hindus, and Aryas, that I have no enemy in the world.
 I love human beings with the love that a compassionate mother has for her children and even more so.
 I am the enemy only of the false doctrines which slay the truth.
 Human sympathy is my duty, and discarding falsehood, idolatry, every type of misconduct and wrongdoing, injustice, and immorality, is my principle.”[1]